-Lucapa is a growing diamond company with high-value mines in Angola (Lulo) and Lesotho (Mothae).
+Lucapa is a niche diamond producer with high-value mines in Angola (Lulo) and Lesotho (Mothae).

 The Lulo alluvial mine and Mothae kimberlite mine both produce large and high-value diamonds, with >75% of revenues generated from the recovery of +4.8 carat stones.